PapersOfMathieuNls/clever-commit/combined.md

 In the first process (Figures \ref{fig:misfire1} and \ref{fig:misfire3}), misfire manages events happening on project tracking systems to extract defect-introducing commits and commits that provided the fixes.
 For simplicity, in the rest of this paper, we refer to commits that are used to fix defects as _fix-commits_.
 We use the term _defect-commit_ to mean a commit that introduces a defect.
 In the second phase, misfire analyses the developer's new commits before they reach the central repository to detect potential risky commits (commits that may introduce bugs).
+In addition, MISFIRE proposes potential fixes mined from the all the repositories within the organization.
+Moreover, the fixes are transformed to match the actual workspace of the developer by means of adpating variable names, indentation and overall code structure.

 \input{tex/approach}

-The project tracking component of misfire listens to bug (or issue) closing events of major open-source projects (currently, misfire is tested with 42 large projects).
-These projects share many dependencies.
-Projects can depend on each other or common external tools and libraries.
-We perform project dependency analysis to identify groups of highly-coupled projects.
+The project tracking component of misfire listens to bug (or issue) closing events of major open-source projects (currently, misfire is tested with 12 large projects within Ubisoft).
+These projects share many dependencies that are both internal and external.
+We perform project dependency analysis to identify groups of highly-coupled projects with the aim to be able to transfert defect learning from one project to another similar project within the organization.
+Transfering defects learning from projects to projects is a challenging task [@Nam2013], and, as shown in our experiments (Section \ref{sec:exp}) this adhoc metric give us statisfactory results.

-In the second process (Figure \ref{fig:misfire2}), misfire identifies risky commits within each group to increase the chances of finding risky commits caused by project dependencies.
+In the second process (Figure \ref{fig:misfire2}), MISFIRE intercepts incoming commit before they leave developers' workstation by means of a pre-commit hook.
-For each project group, we extract code blocks from defect-commits and fix-commits.
-The extracted code blocks are saved in a database that is used to identify risky commits before they reach the central repository.
-For each match between a risky commit and a _defect-commit_, we pull out from the database the corresponding _fix-commit_ and present it to the developer as a potential way to improve the commit content.
-These phases are discussed in more detail in the upcoming subsections.
+A pre-commit hook is a script that executes itself at commit-time.
+Pre-commit hooks are custom scripts set to fire off when certain important actions of the versioning process occur.
+There are two groups of hooks: client-side and server-side.
+Client-side hooks are triggered by operations such as committing and merging, whereas server-side hooks run on network operations such as receiving pushed commits.
+These hooks can be used for all sorts of reasons such as checking compliance with coding rules or automatic runs of unit test suites.
+The pre-commit hook runs before the developer specifies a commit message.
+At Ubisoft, several actions are undertook at commit-time.
+For example, one have to refer which task or issue is being addressed by the commit at hand, specify which reviewers reviewed the commit at hand if it was done during a pair-programming session and so on.
+We seamlessly intergrate MISFIRE with this already existing process.
+First, we extract the block of code modifed by the developer and compute the metrics representing the commit at hand.
+The metrics are exhaustively described in section \ref{sec:offline}.
+Using the resulting vectore (step 4) we classify the commit as _risky_ or _non-risky_.
+A _risky_ commit is a commit that is likely to introduce a defect while a _non-risky_ commit is classified as sane.
+Note that false positives (sane commit classified as _risky_) and false negatives (commit introducing a defect classified as _non-risky_) are present in this step.
+In section \ref{sec:exp}, we report these results and explain how we favor precision (i.e. reduce the amount of false-positives) over recall (i.e. reduce the amount of false-negative) to create a sense of trust between developers and MISFIRE.
+We report on this particular aspect in section \ref{sec:threats}.
+If, in step 4 (classification) the commit is classified as _non-risky_, then the process stops and the commit is allowed to be transfered from the developer's workstation to the central repository.
+In the case of a _risky_ classification, the process continues with further analyses.
+We first start by normalizing and formatting blocks of modified and compares them to the known defect-introducing commits present in the currated cluster by using text-based type 2 and type 3 clone detection.
+The cluster are said to be currated because we collect usage statics when MISFIRE proposes a contextualized fix to the developer.
+If, the developer does not use the fix the pertinence score ($p-score$) of the fix is reduced and we only propose fixes that have a $p-score >\alpha$. $\alpha$ is a live metric that management teams can adjust at any time without the need to rebuild statistical models.
+In addition $\alpha$ is automatically adjusted in a nightly fashion based in the usage statistics of the day before.
+Finally, $\alpha$ can be different across projects, teams and even individual developers.
+In step 7, we adapt the matchin fixes to the actual context of the developer by modifying indentation depth and variable name in an effort to reduce context switching [@Code; @Danny1997; @Altmann2004].
+Finally, depending on the similarity several process can be engaged.
+For example, if the similarity between the commit at hand and known defect-introducing commit in the same projects cluster is $S>80\%$ then, we perform a hard reject of the commit while suggesting how to improve it.
+If the similarity is over 50%, then we perform a soft-reject where the developers would have to seek an aditional review before being able to submit the commit to the central repository.
+Finally, if the similarity is over 30%, then we accept the commit and suggest potential improvements throught our contextualized fixes.
+As for $\alpha$ these thresholds for $S$ can be different by projects, teams and individuals and are manually and automatically adjustable.

+In the upcoming subsections, we describe each steps in detail.

 ## Clustering Project Repositories {#sec:clustering}

 We cluster projects according to their dependencies.
 The rationale is that projects that share dependencies are most likely to contain defects caused by misuse of these dependencies.
 In this step, the project dependencies are analysed and saved into a single NoSQL graph database as shown in Figure \ref{fig:misfire3}.
 Graph databases use graph structures as a way to store and query information.
 In our case,  a node corresponds to a project that is connected to other projects on which it depends.
+Dependencies can be _external_ or _internal_. _external_ dependencies refer to products that are not creater nor maintained within the organization.
+These products can be open and closed source both.
+_Internal_ dependencies refers to projects that are maintained in-house.
+While we cannot describe in details the _external_ and _internal_ dependencies used at Ubisoft for confidentiality and security reasons, we can offer the reader a graphical representation of the 12 analysed projects (green) with their dependencies (blue) \ref{fig:network} and the resulting clusters \ref{fig:clusters}.

+Internally dependencies are managed within the framework of a single repository which makes their automatic extraction possible.
-Project dependencies can be automatically retrieved if projects use a dependency manager such as Maven.
+The dependencies could also be retrieved automatically retrieved if projects use a dependency manager such as Maven.

-Figure \ref{fig:network-sample} shows a simplified view of a dependency graph for a project named \texttt{com.badlogicgames.gdx}.
-As we can see, \texttt{com.badlogicgames.gdx} depends on projects owned by the same organization (i.e., badlogicgames) and other organizations such as Google, Apple, and Github.

 \input{tex/network-sample}

 Once the project dependency graph is extracted, we use a clustering algorithm to partition the graph.
 To this end, we choose the Girvan–Newman algorithm [@Girvan2002; @Newman2004], used to detect communities by progressively removing edges from the original network.
 Instead of trying to construct a measure that identifies the edges that are the most central to communities, the Girvan–Newman algorithm focuses on edges that are most likely "between" communities.
 This algorithm is very effective at discovering community structure in both computer-generated and real-world network data [@Newman2004].
 Other clustering algorithms can also be used.

+The clusters are then used to devide the known defect introducing commits and their associated fixes.
+When in search for a solution to a _risky_ commit we will only look for solutions applied to defect introducing commit in the same cluster.
+This allow to reduce the search space while enhancing the quality of the proposed solution as belonging to the same cluster is a mark of intrinsec similarity between projects in terms of dependencies.

 ## Building a Database of Code Blocks of Defect-Commits and Fix-Commits {#sec:offline}

 To build our database of code blocks that are related to defect-commits and fix-commits, we first need to identify the respective commits.
 Then, we extract the relevant blocks of code from the commits.

-**Extracting Commits:** misfire listens to bug (or issue) closing events happening on the project tracking system.
+**Extracting Commits:** Misfire listens to bug (or issue) closing events happening on the project tracking system.
 Every time an issue is closed, misfire retrieves the commit that was used to fix the issue (the fix-commit) as well as the one that introduced the defect (the defect-commit).
 Retrieving fix-commits, however, is known to be a challenging task [@Wu2011].
 This is because the link between the project tracking system and the code version control system is not always explicit.
 In an ideal situation, developers would add a reference to the issue they work on inside the description of the commit.
 However, this good practice is not always followed.
 To make the link between fix-commits and their related issues we implemented the SZZ algorithm [@Kim2006c].
 In addition to the SZZ algorithm, we build a statistical model using the following code change metrics:

 - la: lines added
 - ld: lines deleted
 - nf: Number of modified files